Options for emailing members

 • Notifications of new forum topics and replies

-The site can send emails from third parties using:
+The site can send emails from the public using:

 • Links from descriptions of rides where you are ride leader